finos/tracdap/doc/modelling/tutorial/hello_world.rst

 Paths for the system and job config files are resolved in the following order:

-    1. If absolute paths are supplied, these take top priority
+    1. If an absolute path is supplied, this takes priority
     2. Resolve relative to the current working directory
+    3. Search relative to parents of the current directory
-    3. Resolve relative to the directory containing the Python module of the model
+    4. Resolve relative to the directory containing the model
+    5. Search relative to parents of the directory containing the model

 Now you should be able to run your model script and see the model output in the logs: